 The Bratzke Center also communicates regularly with student-athletes through the EKU Bratzke Center web site, as well as e-mail messaging about important information.

 The Bratzke Center is headed by Dr. Gene Palka, Director of Athletic Academic Advising.
-He is assisted by Jennifer Skinner, Kate Johnson, Monika Banbel, Kyle Lumpkin, Stephon Burton and a team of outstanding tutors.
+He is assisted by Kate Johnson, Monika Banbel, Tessie Bowman, and a team of outstanding tutors.

 EKU annually finishes among the leaders in the Ohio Valley Conference’s Commissioner’s Cup standings and the Colonels have won the prestigious OVC Academic Achievement Banner eight times (1988-92, 1994-95, 1997-98, 1999-00, 2001-02).